0keeper1/stdalias/README.md

-# stdalias
+# unstdalias

-`stdalias` is a simple C library that provides type aliases for common C types, making your code more readable and portable across different systems.
+`unstdalias` is a simple C library that provides type aliases for common C types, making your code more readable and portable across different systems.
 This single-header library helps in defining standard types such as `byte`, `u8`, `i8`, and more.

 ## Features